About the DELTA

 If you love life as an English language teacher, have been teaching at a range of levels for at least a year and are looking to progress in your career, the DELTA would be just right for you.
 The Cambridge DELTA is officially the Diploma in Teaching English to Speakers of Other Languages.

 The DELTA is a higher English language teaching qualification for experienced teachers, who either want to move into more senior teaching or directorial roles, or hone their skills as a teacher.
-It is also a key step in become a teacher trainer (e.g. a CELTA tutor).
+It is also a key step in becoming a teacher trainer (e.g. a CELTA tutor).
 The DELTA approximates to a Master’s level in terms of content.

 So, who exactly is eligible for the DELTA?
 The criteria for taking the DELTA are that you: